▼ scroll down to learn more ▼

 Investors will be entitled to receive:

 The General Partner or its Affiliates shall be entitled to receive the fees and other compensation including, but not limited to, those set forth in the Limited Partnership Agreement.
-The management fee due will be an annualized rate of 2.0%
+The management fee due will be the standard rate for all venture funds which will be an annualized rate of 2.0%

 The PearlFund Limited Partnership 506(c) Investor Portal provides the opportunity to learn about our investment opportunity.
 Once registered, you will have: